HashNuke/hound/README.md

 # Hound

-Elixir library to write integration tests using webdriver.
+For browser automation and writing integration tests in Elixir.

 <a href="http://github.com/HashNuke/Hound" target="_parent">Source</a> | <a href="http://akash.im/docs/hound" target="_parent">Documentation</a>